Financial Management Courses Online for Credit

 Free courses in financial management are available online, allowing students to study without the trouble of registration or tuition.
 Courses cover a variety of topics, including finance for individuals and families, entrepreneurs and corporations.
 While these courses offer plenty of benefits, they typically do not provide college credit.
-Online students trying to earn credit for school might consider the relatively inexpensive courses found on Study.com, which contain simple-to-follow video lessons, interactive self-assessment quizzes and practice exams, among other learning and study tools.
+Students trying to earn credit for school might consider the relatively inexpensive courses found on Study.com.
+Each course contains simple-to-follow video lessons, interactive self-assessment quizzes and practice exams, among other learning and study tools.

 Students can check out Finance 101: Principles of Finance, which explores the basics of financial statements, capital investment decisions, short-term financing and international corporate finance.
 This course includes chapters such as:

-- Stock Valuation - Topics include common sock valuation and types of growth, dealers and brokers, the New York Stock Exchange, and types and examples of stocks.
+- Stock Valuation - Topics include common stock valuation and types of growth, dealers and brokers, the New York Stock Exchange and types of stocks.

-While most of the finance courses on the following list do not offer academic credit, they do offer a wide range of topics.
-Online students can learn about personal financial management, as well as how to manage the finances of a company, through the use of videos, lessons, lecture notes and assignments.
+While the finance courses on the following list do not offer academic credit, they do explore a wide range of topics.
+Online students can learn about personal financial management as well as how to manage the finances of a company through the use of videos, lessons, lecture notes and assignments.

 Free Management Library